galad-loth/PatchBasedImgProc/README.md

-# ImageRecovTrans
+# PatchBasedImgProc

-Image restoration (denosing, super-resolution, inpainting...) and style transfer with non-CNN methods.
-The purpose is for my self-education of those fileds.
+patch based image processing, include denosing, super-resolution, inpainting and style transfer, etc. The purpose is for my self-education of those fileds.

 # Denoising